 - (a) CRM Permit Application Materials.
-All applications, permits, variances, pleadings, motions, affidavits, charts, petitions, statements, briefs or other documentation submitted in support of or opposition to applications for CRM permits or variances, or prepared by the DCRM Office in the course of the CRM permit process, shall be retained and preserved. - (b) CRM Hearing Records.
-Stenographic or tape recordings of all CRM permit or enforcement hearings and written minutes of Agency Board meetings shall be retained and preserved. - (c) Coastal Resources Materials.
-All studies, guides, plans, policy statements, charts, special reports, or educational materials shall be retained and preserved.

-(d) Best Management Practices.
-DCRM shall provide access to reference documents, including, Guidance Specifying Management Measures for Sources of Nonpoint Pollution in Coastal Waters published under the authority of section 6217(G) of the Coastal Zone Management Act Reauthorization Amendments of 1990, United States Environmental Protection Agency Office of Water, Washington, DC, and relevant best management practices (BMP) documents published by Office of Ocean and Coastal Resources Management, Environmental Protection Agency, Natural Resources Conservation Service and other local and federal agencies.
+All applications, permits, variances, pleadings, motions, affidavits, charts, petitions, statements, briefs or other documentation submitted in support of or opposition to applications for CRM permits or variances, or prepared by the CRM Office in the course of the CRM permit process, shall be retained and preserved. - (b) CRM Hearing Records.
+Stenographic or tape recordings of all CRM permit or enforcement hearings and written minutes of CAC meetings shall be retained and preserved. - (c) Coastal Resources Materials.
+All studies, guides, plans, policy statements, charts, special reports, educational materials, or the information obtained or prepared by the CRM Office in order to provide public education shall be retained and preserved. - (d) Best Management Practices.
+CRM shall provide access to reference documents, including, Guidance Specifying Management Measures for Sources of Nonpoint Pollution in Coastal Waters published under the authority of section 6217(G) of the Coastal Zone Management Act Reauthorization Amendments of 1990, United States Environmental Protection Agency Office of Water, Washington, DC, and relevant BMP documents published by Office of Ocean and Coastal Resources Management, Environmental Protection Agency, Natural Resources Conservation Service and other local and federal agencies.

-§15-10-1205 Public Access to CRM Records
+§§ 15-10-1205 Public Access Requests for to DCRM Records

-All CRM government records shall be available for inspection by any person during established business hours at the DCRM Office in Saipan except as otherwise provided by law.
+All CRM program records shall be available for inspection for a period of five years by any person during established business hours at the CRM Office in Saipan except as otherwise provided by law.

 - (a) Public Information Requests.
-All official records including official correspondence, permit applications, and final issued permits shall be made available to the public upon submission of a written request, pursuant to the "Open Government Act" as established in 1 CMC §§ 9901 9916.
-Requests may be submitted to the DCRM Director, with Legal Counsel copied.
-If the request is for permitting or federal consistency information, Permit Manager may also be copied on the request.
-If request is for enforcement information, the Chief Enforcement Officer may be copied on the request.
-Requests will be considered "received" on the date when request letter(s) has/have been stamped by DCRM's Administrative section. - (a) Minutes and Transcripts.
-Minutes of CRM Agency Board meetings and transcripts or tapes of CRM permit or enforcement hearings shall be made available upon request to the public within thirty days after the meeting or hearing involved, except where the disclosure would be inconsistent with law.
-All CRM permit or enforcement hearings are open to the public, and all transcripts of the hearing shall be made available upon request; provided, however, that those persons requesting transcription shall pay the costs of transcription at the time of the request.

-(b) Copies of Documents.
-Copies of government records shall be made available to any member of the public requesting them provided that reasonable fees or costs incurred in reproducing the records shall be paid by check into the CNMI Treasury by the requesting party.

-(c) Denial of Inspection.
-Any person aggrieved by a denial of access to government records, or transcription or copying thereof, may apply to the Commonwealth Superior Court for an order directing inspection or copies or extracts of DCRM program public records.
+All official records including official correspondence, permit applications, and final issued permits shall be made available to the public upon submission of a written request, pursuant to the "Open Government Act" as established in 1 CMC §§ -9901 9916.
+Requests must be submitted to the CRM Director, with Legal Counsel copied.
+If the request is for permitting or federal consistency information, Permit Manager shall also be copied on the request.
+If request is for enforcement information, the Chief Enforcement Officer shall be copied on the request.
+Requests will be considered "received" on the date when request letter(s) have been stamped by CRM's Administrative office. - (bab) Minutes and Transcripts.
+Minutes of CAC meetings and transcripts or tapes of CRM permit or enforcement hearings shall be made available upon request to the public within thirty days after the meeting or hearing involved, except where the disclosure would be inconsistent with law, or where the public distribution of minutes of meetings held in executive session would defeat the lawful purpose of the executive meeting.
+All CRM permit or enforcement hearings must be open to the public, and all transcripts of the hearing shall be made available upon request; provided, however, that those persons requesting transcription shall pay the costs of transcription at the time of the request. - (cbc) Copies of Documents.
+Copies of CRM public records shall be made available to any member of the public requesting them provided that reasonable fees or costs incurred in reproducing the records shall be paid by check into the CNMI Treasury by the requesting party. - (ded) Denial of Inspection.
+Any person aggrieved by a denial of access to CRM program records, or transcription or copying thereof, may apply to the Commonwealth Superior Court for an order directing inspection or copies or extracts of CRM program public records.
 The court shall grant the order after hearing upon finding that the denial was not for just and proper cause.

-Part 1300 - CRM Access to Records
+Part 1300 - DCRM Access to Records